Skip to main content

 About Sleaford

 The first settlement formed in the Iron Age where a prehistoric track crossed the River Slea.
 It was a tribal centre and home to a mint for the Corieltauvi in the 1st centuries BC and AD.
-Evidence of Roman and Anglo-Saxon settlement has been uncovered.
-In the medieval period, records differentiate between Old and New Sleaford, the latter emerging by the 12th century around the present-day market place and St Denys' Church; Sleaford Castle was also built at that time for the Bishops of Lincoln, who owned the manor.
-Granted the right to hold a market in the mid-12th century, New Sleaford developed into a market town and became locally important in the wool trade, while Old Sleaford declined.
+Evidence of Roman and Anglo-Saxon settlement has been found.
+The medieval records differentiate between Old and New Sleaford, the latter emerging by the 12th century around the present-day market place and St Denys' Church; Sleaford Castle was also built at that time for the Bishops of Lincoln, who owned the manor.
+Granted the right to hold a market in the mid-12th century, New Sleaford developed into a market town and became locally important in the wool trade, while Old Sleaford (based near the site of the prehistoric settlement) declined.

-From the 16th century, the landowners were the Carre family, who operated tight control over the town, and it grew little in the early modern period.
-The manor passed from the Carre family to the Hervey family by the marriage of Isabella Carre to John Hervey, 1st Earl of Bristol, in 1688.
-The town's common land and fields were legally enclosed by 1794, giving ownership mostly to the Hervey family; this coincided with the Slea's canalisation; the Sleaford Navigation brought economic growth until it was superseded by the railways in the mid-1850s.
-In the 20th century, the sale of farmland around Sleaford by Bristol Estates led to the development of large housing estates.
-The subsequent availability of affordable housing combined with the town's educational facilities and low crime rates made it an attractive destination for home-buyers.
-As a result, the town's population underwent the fastest growth of any town in the county in the 1990s.
+From the 16th century, the landowning Carre family kept tight control over the town – it grew little in the early modern period.
+The manor passed from the Carre family to the Hervey family by the marriage of Isabella Carre to John Hervey, 1st Earl of Bristol in 1688.
+The town's common land and fields were legally enclosed by 1794, giving ownership mostly to the Hervey family.
+This coincided with canalisation of the Slea, which brought economic growth until it was superseded by the railways in the mid-1850s.
+These new transport links supported the development of light industries and expanded the town's role in the trade in agricultural goods.
+Long a centre for local justice and administration in north Kesteven, Sleaford became an urban district in 1894 and was also home to other public bodies including the now-abolished Kesteven County Council (1925–1974).
+After a period of stagnation, in the late 20th and early 21st centuries the sale of farmland around Sleaford led to the development of large housing estates, causing the population to rapidly expand and the urban area to engulf Quarrington and Holdingham.

 Nearby Areas